Azure/aoai-apim/README.md

 ![image](https://github.com/Azure/AI-in-a-Box/assets/9942991/15d5d9a2-60d4-457e-8d4d-f4a6277cccd2)

-## TPMs and PTUs
+## TPMs, RPMs and PTUs
 First, let's define TPMs and PTUs.
-As we continue understanding scaling of the Azure OpenAI service, we Azure OpenAI's quota feature enables assignment of rate limits to your deployments, and also used for billing purposes.
+As we continue understanding scaling of the Azure OpenAI service, we Azure OpenAI's quota management feature enables assignment of rate limits to your deployments.
+TPM's and PTUs are also used for billing purposes.
-Microsoft also recently introduced a new quota management system along with the ability to use reserved capacity, Provisioned Throughput Units (PTU), for AOAI.
-We will describe both TPMs and PTUs, as this is critical for scaling of services.
+Microsoft recently introduced a new quota management system along with the ability to use reserved capacity, Provisioned Throughput Units (PTU), for AOAI ealrier this summer.
+In this article, we will describe both TPMs and PTUs, as this is critical for scaling of services.

 ### TPMs
-Typically, many organizations will test or scale Azure OpenAI using TPMs, or Tokens Per Minute, the standard default AOAI service.
-Azure OpenAI's quota feature enables assignment of rate limits to your deployments, up-to a global limit called your “quota.”
+Azure OpenAI's quota feature enables assignment of rate limits to your deployments, up-to a global limit called your “quota”.
 Quota is assigned to your subscription on a per-region, per-model basis in units of Tokens-per-Minute (TPM), by default.
 When you onboard a subscription to Azure OpenAI, you'll receive default quota for most available models.
 Then, you'll assign TPM to each deployment as it is created, and the available quota for that model will be reduced by that amount.
 You can learn more about AOAI quota managment here:  https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest

+A Requests-Per-Minute (RPM) rate limit will also be enforced whose value is set proportionally to the TPM assignment using the following ratio:
+6 RPM per 1000 TPM

-It is important to note that although the billing for AOAI service is token-based (TPM), the actual triggers which rate limit is based on a per second basis.
-That is, if you are using a GPT-4 (8K) model with an 8K limit, and have concurrent users, the token limit is throttled at whatever the maximum is, based on the model limit.
+It is important to note that although the billing for AOAI service is token-based (TPM), the actual triggers which rate limit is based on a** per second basis.**.
+And this rate limit will occur in either TPS (tokens-per-second) or RPS (request-per-second).
+That is,

 https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest